IngmarBitter/defenders/md/Salvation/Baptism.Catholic.md

 From a Catholic perspective, this is not merely a to-do list but a sacramental economy: God binds saving grace to visible means.
 The “package” of evangelization, Baptism, and life-long formation is the normative mode by which Christ applies His saving work to persons.
 Good works flow from grace, yet Baptism is not in the same category as post-justification works; it is the means of entry by which we are justified, regenerated, and incorporated into Christ.

 Is Baptism a necessary requirement for salvation or a consequence of salvation?
 The Catholic answer is: ordinarily necessary.
-Faith is absolutely necessary; and in God’s design, faith is perfected and made fully efficacious through Baptism—“faith working through love” (Gal 5:6) receives its sacramental form.
+Faith is absolutely necessary; and in God’s design, faith is perfected and made fully efficacious through Baptism—“faith working through love” (Gal.
+5:6) receives its sacramental form.
 Scripture sometimes speaks of faith without enumerating every implied element; at other times it speaks of Baptism as effecting salvation.
 Both are true together in the ordinary case; desire can suffice extraordinarily.

 ![](JustificationAndSanctification.jpg)